top of page

 Habitat

-These salamanders live in undisturbed
+These salamanders live in moist forests and rocky areas.

 Behavior